qarmin/szyszka/README.md

 ```

 ### Windows
-The released zip file contains all dependencies, so it work on Windows 7 SP1+.
+The released zip file contains all dependencies, so it work out of the box on Windows 10+;
-If you want to, you can install the GTK runtime from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases, ensure that its environment variables are set properly and run Szyszka from anywhere.

 ## Installation
 ### Precompiled Binaries